 “LinkedIn is a business card on steroids.”

 -Tom Costello, President & Managing Director – iGroupAdvisors

 2) The first section of the profile is the Summary section.
 This is where you give visitors information about who you are.
 Here, you want to include what it is that drives you, particularly, what prospects visiting your profile would like to know.
-Keep this section interesting, and stay away from dry, boring text.
-Feel free to be witty so long as you include basic information that relates to your core business.
-The Summary is especially important because LinkedIn uses keywords from this section to determine where you show up in a search.
+Keep this section engaging and stay away from the dry, boring text.
+Feel free to be witty so long as you include the basic information that relates to your core business.
+The Summary is especially crucial because LinkedIn uses keywords from this section to determine where you show up in a search.
 Your Summary should contain elements directly related to what you do as a professional.
 Therefore, if you are a hotel marketing manager, add keywords that are directly related to that occupation.
-Also be sure to use words such as “successful” or “experienced” in order to be included in those searches.
+Also, be sure to use words such as “successful” or “experienced” to be included in those searches.

 3) The majority of the LinkedIn profile is centered around your experience, skills, and expertise.
-In order to build your profile, you will need to gather your work history.
-A good place to start is your resume.
+To build your profile, you will need to gather your work history.
+An excellent place to start is your resume.
 Most of the information, including job descriptions, can be easily transferred over to the Experience section on LinkedIn.
-Just remember to list jobs that are relevant to the skills and expertise you are trying to convey and stay away from listing jobs older than ten years.
-If you need help coming up with job descriptions, simply click on “see examples” under the description box when you are adding your work history.
+Just remember to list jobs that are relevant to the skills and expertise you are trying to convey and stay away from listing employment older than ten years.
+If you need help coming up with job descriptions, click on “see examples” under the description box when you are adding your work history.
 In the Skills & Expertise section, type in areas or fields you are knowledgeable about.
 For example, if you are an expert on marketing for hotels, you could type in “hospitality industry,” “marketing,” “hotels,” etc.

 Once you have completed your profile, you are ready to begin networking!
 Keep your profile fresh by posting regularly and engage with users who will add value to your network.